RAGHIBRIZWAN/Project/README.md

 - The code introduces time limits for answering questions in different difficulty levels (10 seconds for easy, 20 seconds for moderate, 30 seconds for hard).
 - It penalizes users with a deduction of 100 points if they exceed the time limit, adding a sense of urgency and encouraging quicker problem-solving abilities.

+### 3. Limited Flexibility in Storing Answers

+**Problem:**
+Previously, MathaMania confined answers solely within code arrays, hampering the ability to adjust the question-answer bank without code modifications.

+**Solution through the Code:**
+- In the updated version, MathaMania employs external text files to store answers (`easy.txt`, `moderate.txt`, `hard.txt`).
+During runtime, the program reads these files, transferring answers to arrays.
+- This adaptation enhances flexibility, allowing seamless updates to the question-answer bank without necessitating code changes.
+Such an approach segregates data from code, streamlining maintenance and enabling non-programmers to modify game content.

 ## Major Logic/Algorithm Used
 ### Timer and Scoring Logic
 - **Timer Implementation:** The game tracks response time for each question using `difftime`, imposing time limits for different difficulty levels.